hizzle-co/hizzle/packages/store/README.md

 -   _options.throwOnError_ `boolean`: If false, this action suppresses all the exceptions.
 Defaults to false.
 -   _options.fetchHandler_ `Function`: The fetch handler to use.
 Defaults to apiFetch.

+### clearCollectionRecordEdits

+Returns an action object that clears all edits for a collection record.

+This is typically used after a new (unsaved) record has been successfully persisted to the server, so its draft edits are no longer needed.

+_Parameters_

+-   _namespace_ `string`: Namespace of the collection.
+-   _collection_ `string`: Collection name.
+-   _recordId_ `number|string`: Record ID whose edits should be cleared.

+_Returns_

+-   `Object`: Action object.

 ### createUndoLevel

 Forces the creation of a new undo level.